Contact

 Lead with what matters the most

-When you've been thoughtful about preserving human judgment where it matters, you can lead conversations with human contribution rather than apologising for efficiency tools.
+When you've been thoughtful about preserving human judgment where it matters, you can lead conversations with human contribution.

 Rather than: "We used AI to draft this report but reviewed it carefully."